Airbus A320, operated by Easyjet Switzerland (Photo: Jan Gruber).

 This public protest march should be directed against the planned downsizing and take place between 9 and 11 a.m. today.
 According to the responsible union secretary Holger Rößler, 300 people are expected in front of the Intercity Hotel at Berlin-Schönefeld Airport.
 While the Easyjet employees are working to keep their jobs, negotiations should also take place at the same time.
 For this purpose, representatives of the British low-cost airline and the staff representatives would get together, like airliners.de reported.

-"The protest action is intended to strengthen the backs of the staff representatives and the trade union collective bargaining committees," Rößler continued.
-Talks have already taken place in the past, but so far they have ended with no results, said the union secretary.
-Instead, the low-cost carrier wants to announce the first layoffs at the beginning of November.
-According to Verdi, in times of Corona, dismissals should only be considered in unavoidable cases - with Easyjet there is a way out.
+"The protest action is intended to give support to the staff representatives and the union collective bargaining committees," Rößler continued.
+Although there have been talks in the past, these have so far ended without results, according to the union secretary.
+Instead, the low-cost carrier wants to issue the first dismissals at the beginning of November.
+According to Verdi, dismissals should only be considered in unavoidable cases in times of Corona - at Easyjet there is a way out.
 Even several.
-The short-time working regulation could be extended until December 31 of next year.
-Furthermore, one could consider extended part-time offers as well as switching to the airline's European network.
-Severance payments or early retirement arrangements are also possible from Verdi's point of view.
+The short-time work arrangement could be extended until December 31st of next year.
+Furthermore, expanded part-time offers and a move to the airline's European network could be considered.
+From Verdi's point of view, severance payments or early retirement arrangements are also possible.

-Upon request, Easyjet referred to the ongoing negotiations.
-At the same time, they regret “that proposals to reduce aircraft and crew are necessary for our Berlin flight operations”.
+When asked, Easyjet referred to the ongoing negotiations.
+At the same time, they regretted "that proposals to reduce the number of aircraft and crew are necessary for our Berlin flight operations."

 Leave a Comment